Josh Naylor Player Props: Guardians vs. Cardinals

 Josh Naylor At The Plate

-- Naylor is hitting .224 with five doubles, seven home runs and 11 walks.
+- Naylor is batting .225 with five doubles, seven home runs and 11 walks.

-- Naylor has had an RBI in 19 games this year (45.2%), including seven multi-RBI outings (16.7%).
-He has also driven home three or more of his team's runs in four contests.
+- In 19 games this year (44.2%), Naylor has picked up an RBI, and in seven of those games (16.3%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.